gnicol/GitSwarm/perforce_swarm/doc-ce/administration/restart_gitlab.md

 that depend on those files.

 [omnibus-dl]: https://about.gitlab.com/downloads/ "Download the Omnibus packages"
-[mailroom]: ../incoming_email/README.md "Used for replying by email in GitSwarm issues and merge requests"
+[mailroom]: ../incoming_email/README.md "Used for replying by email in $GitSwarm$ issues and merge requests"
 [chef]: https://www.chef.io/chef/ "Chef official website"